thegeeklab/hugo-geekdoc/exampleSite/content/usage/configuration.md

   # You can also specify this parameter per page in front matter.
   geekdocEditPath = "edit/main/exampleSite/content"

   # (Optional, default true) Enables search function with flexsearch.
+To use the search you
+  # have to ensure `outputFormats` and `outputs` are properly configured as well (see below).
   # Index is built on the fly and might slow down your website.
   geekdocSearch = false